New Estimands for Experiments with Strong Interference: Additional Data Analysis

+To estimate the relative effects of direct treatment, we estimated $\mathbb{E}[\tau^\tmatch]$, where the matching was constructed between the treated and control units in each school.
+This resulted in a point estimate of 0.15, implying that not inviting the control units to participate in the meetings affected the control units more adversely than the treated units, with 15 fewer cases of self-reported wristband wearing caused by the meetings per 100 units (95\% PI: [7, 24] per 100).

-Following \cite{aronow2012general} and \cite{leung2019causal}, we estimate differences in treatment effect on four groups of students, corresponding to whether or not they were invited to participate in the meetings, and also whether or not they had at least one network connection who was invited to participate.
-Figure \ref{fig: aronow} shows estimates of $\mathbb{E}[\tau^\tmatch]$ for units that were matched based on school and number of eligible friends.
+The units were then divided into 4 groups according to their direct treatment and whether or not they had at least one treated friend.
+Between each pair of groups a matched sample was constructed, where matched units had the same school and number of eligible friends.
+Table \ref{table: aronow} shows estimates of $\mathbb{E}[\tau^\tmatch]$ for a subset of pairings.
 Similar results were found using weighting or matching.
-A significant difference in effects was found between two groups; as a result of not inviting the control units to participate, units in control whose friends were also in control were affected more adversely than those who were treated and had at least one treated friend.
+Weakly non-significant differences in effects was found between some pairs of groups; as a result of not inviting the control units to participate, units in control (regardless of whether they had a treated friend) were affected more adversely than those who were treated and had at least one treated friend.

+As in previous examples, without further assumptions we cannot estimate the overall attributable effect of the experiment, nor whether the observed effects would be sustained if the treatment assignment were modified or redrawn.

+\paragraph{Facebook voting experiment} The unpublished manuscript \cite[Sec 6.3]{choi2018manuscript} estimates $\tau_1$ for a voting experiment conducted by Facebook during the 2010 US congressional elections, originally published in \citeappendix{bond201261}.
+Their results imply that treated units were more strongly encouraged than control units to report that they had voted, with 2.2 additional reports caused by the experiment per 100 individuals (95\% PI: [2.1, 2.3]).
+As in previous examples, without further assumptions we cannot estimate the overall attributable effect of the experiment, nor whether the effects would be sustained if the treatment assignment were modified or redrawn.